SoulmateSoulmate/daily/README.md

 This is line 69 with random word: delta
 This is line 70 with random word: omega
 This is line 71 with random word: sigma
+This is line 72 with random word: theta